Most Dangerous Cancers in Men and Women

 Prostate

 Prostate cancer is the second-leading cause of cancer-related death in men.
 Survival rates are directly associated with early detection, so men should follow their doctor’s screening advice.
 The five-year survival rate in men who are diagnosed early is nearly 100%.
-The incidence of prostate cancer is 73% higher in Black men than White men for unknown reasons.
+After decades of decline, prostate cancer incidence increased by about 3% per year from 2014 through 2020, partly due to more advanced cases being caught later.
+While the exact reasons for certain disparities are unknown, the incidence of prostate cancer is 70% higher in Black men than White men, and Black men are more than twice as likely to die from the disease.
 Besides age and family history of disease, African ancestry is a leading risk factor for prostate cancer.

 Colon & Rectum